How to plan and structure a GIS Training Session#

 Before delving into GIS, there are a few things to address to ensure that everyone starts the training from the best possible position.

-Where to find help: Inform trainees about the available resources in case they encounter difficulties and cannot immediately seek assistance from a trainer.
+4. Where to find help: Inform participants about the available resources in case they encounter difficulties and cannot immediately seek assistance from a trainer.
 These resources may include the Wiki, articles on common errors and issues in QGIS, or online search engines.

-Communication: Introduce the communication channels, such as email or WhatsApp, through which trainees can contact the trainer team for questions or other issues between sessions.
+5. Communication: Introduce the communication channels, such as email or WhatsApp, through which participants can reach out with questions or other issues between sessions.

-Technical check: We recommend letting the participants install QGIS before the training.
-All information about this can be found in Module 1 - QGIS Installation.
-You can just send the article to the trainees beforehand.
-However, you should make sure that QGIS is running for all trainees.
+6. Technical check: It is recommended that participants install QGIS before the training.
+All information about this can be found Module 1 - QGIS Installation.
+You can send the article to the participants beforehand.
+However, you should make sure that QGIS is running for all participants.
 Plan time to fix any issues.

 This section should only take between 15 and 30 minutes.
 If it takes longer, consider having another small break of 10 minutes before moving on.